 - 12. The Committee may meet as many times in the year as is necessary for it to carry out its responsibilities. - 13.
-All meetings of the Committee must take place in Canada.
-One member of the Committee may participate in such a meeting by teleconference so long as a majority of those members attending the meeting are physically present in Canada. - 14.
-The Committee shall hold unscheduled or regularly scheduled meetings, or portions of meetings, at which management is not present. - 15.
+The Committee shall hold unscheduled or regularly scheduled meetings, or portions of meetings, at which management is not present. - 14.
 No business may be transacted by the Committee at a meeting unless a quorum of the Committee is present.
-A majority of members of the Committee shall constitute a quorum, provided that a majority of the members of the

-Committee comprising the quorum shall be resident Canadians.

-- 16. The Chair, any member of the Committee, the external auditors, the Chairman of the Board of Trustees, the Chief Executive Officer or the Chief Financial Officer may call a meeting of the Committee by notifying the REIT's Secretary who will notify the members of the Committee.
-The Chair shall chair all Committee meetings that he or she attends, and in the absence of the Chair, the members of the Committee present may appoint a chair from their number for a meeting. - 17.
+A majority of members of the Committee shall constitute a quorum, provided that a majority of the members of the Committee comprising the quorum shall be resident Canadians. - 15.
+The Chair, any member of the Committee, the external auditors, the Chairman of the Board of Trustees, the Chief Executive Officer or the Chief Financial Officer may call a meeting of the Committee by notifying the REIT's Secretary who will notify the members of the Committee.
+The Chair shall chair all

+- Committee meetings that he or she attends, and in the absence of the Chair, the members of the Committee present may appoint a chair from their number for a meeting. - 16.
 The external auditors are entitled to attend and be heard at each Committee meeting.
 In addition, the Committee may invite to a meeting any officers or employees of the REIT, legal counsel, advisors and other persons whose attendance it considers necessary or desirable in order to carry out its responsibilities.
-At least once per year, the Committee shall meet with management in separate sessions to discuss any matters that the Committee or such individuals consider appropriate. - 18.
+At least once per year, the Committee shall meet with management in separate sessions to discuss any matters that the Committee or such individuals consider appropriate. - 17.
 The Committee shall have the authority to retain external legal counsel, consultants or other advisors to assist it in fulfilling its responsibilities and to set and pay the respective compensation for these advisers without consulting or obtaining the approval of the Board of Trustees or any REIT officer.
-The REIT shall provide appropriate funding, as determined by the Committee, for the services of these advisors. - 19.
+The REIT shall provide appropriate funding, as determined by the Committee, for the services of these advisors. - 18.
 The Committee shall have unrestricted access to the REIT's management and employees and the books and records of the REIT